Janus: Janus and Portunus

 Varro would have stated that he was the god of harbours and patron of gates.
 His festival day named Portunalia fell on 17 August, and he was venerated on that day in a temple ad pontem Aemilium and ad pontem Sublicium that had been dedicated on that date.

 Portunus, unlike Janus, had his own flamen, named Portunalis.
-It is noteworthy that the temple of Janus in the Forum Holitorium had been consecrated on the day of the Portunalia, and that the flamen Portunalis was in charge of oiling the arms of the statue of Quirinus.R.
-Schilling above p.
-99 and n.
-4, p.
-120; G. Dumézil above part I chapt.
-5 It. tr. p.237-238.
+It is noteworthy that the temple of Janus in the Forum Holitorium had been consecrated on the day of the Portunalia, and that the flamen Portunalis was in charge of oiling the arms of the statue of Quirinus.